hoelzer-lab/hypro/README.md

 HyPro loads all necessary data for the extension process automatically.
 It stores all needed information in the ``-o/--output PATH``.
 In ``PATH``, it creates the following directories:

 * ``db`` - stores the databases you have chosen, each in an own directory
 * ``mmseqs2_output`` - to store mmseqs2 output.
-The folder includes a subdirectory "final_outs" where all mmseqs2 results are stored with in tab-separated format (one is the mmseqs2 output while the other contains on bit-score unique filtered hits)
+The folder includes a subdirectory "final_outs" where all mmseqs2 results are stored in tab-separated format (one is the mmseqs2 output while the other contains bit-score-filtered unique hits)
 * ``output`` - all extended files from prokka will be stored here (currently: gff, ffn, faa, gbk)